jonabarg/03-Juicy-Match-3/README.md

 Built using Godot 3.4.2
 Added:
-	Music
+	Music,
-	Sound for pieces being spawned
+	Sound for pieces being spawned,
-	Sound for a piece being selected
+	Sound for a piece being selected,
-	Sound for a piece being moved
+	Sound for a piece being moved,
-	Sound for a piece being moved back due to illegal move Sound for pieces being matched
+	Sound for a piece being moved back due to illegal move, Sound for pieces being matched,
-	Particles on Win screen
+	Particles on Win screen,
-	Piece backgrounds change color/transparency when selected
+	Piece backgrounds change color/transparency when selected,
-	Piece icons rotate in an alternating pattern and shift size when selected Pieces shrink and turn black while fading out when matched Piece icons and backgrounds rotate independently of each other when matched Pieces fade in when spawning
+	Piece icons rotate in an alternating pattern and shift size when selected, Pieces shrink and turn black while fading out when matched, Piece icons and backgrounds rotate independently of each other when matched, Pieces fade in when spawning,
-	Simple background for Main game and Win screen
+	Simple background for Main game and Win screen,
-	Two additional levels
+	Two additional levels,
-	Added more pieces and increased number of pieces in play
+	Added more pieces and increased number of pieces in play,

 ## References